Holistic Defense

 1. Social Work Courses:

 1. SW 6991 Special Topics: Holistic Defense (Cr.
-2) seminar class in the fall term is taken simultaneously while the student is in field placement and meets for 2 hours every other week.
-The course focuses on discussing and processing issues within the field experience and also issues such as collaborative working relationships across disciplines, conflict resolution, confidentiality, and ethics.
+2) seminar is an interdisciplinary class offered in the fall term and is taken simultaneously while the student is in practicum placement.
+Law and social work students participate in the seminar together.
+The course focuses on the basics of holistic defense for indigent clients involved in the criminal legal system, including topics such as working in interdisciplinary legal teams, mitigation in criminal cases, investigation techniques, confidentiality, and ethics.

 2. Law School Courses: Students in the holistic defense course series will also take a 3-credit course that will introduce social work students to legal processes and procedures.
 This course is currently included in the undergrad Social Work and Law minor and students taking it while an undergraduate student will not have to take another Law class.
 The Law School is in the process of determining the select law classes that social work students will be eligible to enroll.

-Placement Sites: Students will complete a minimum of 225 field education hours for 2 semesters (450 hours total).
-Students can elect to complete additional hours/credits to apply to their electives if approved by the agency and the WSU Social Work Office of Field Education.
-Four organizations currently participate as placement sites for selected students.
+Placement Sites: Students will complete a minimum of 225 practicum education hours for 2 semesters (450 hours total).
+Students can elect to complete additional hours/credits to apply to their electives if approved by the agency and the WSU Social Work Office of Practicum Education.
+Six organizations currently participate as placement sites for selected students.
 Each organization employs an attorney(s) who engages in defense work and will be working in an interprofessional group with social workers and other allied health professionals.
 We intend to expand placement opportunities as the program grows.

 1. Detroit Justice Center